ON VIEW

 Frieda Toranzo Jaeger / artist

-Her work was also presented at the Venice Biennale 2024, Foreigners Everywhere.
-She is currently a student in the certification program of a new center for research and practice in critical philosophy.
+Among her major solo exhibitions are A Future in the Light of Darkness at Modern Art Oxford; Autonomous Drive at MoMA PS1; and The Perpetual Sense of Redness at the Baltimore Museum of Art.
+Her work was also featured at the 2024 Venice Biennale, Stranieri Ovunque – Foreigners Everywhere.
+She is currently a student in the certification program of the new center for research and practice in critical philosophy.